Kotlin/kotlin-by-example/examples/01_introduction/01_Hello world.md

 3. `println` writes to standard output and is implicitly imported;
 also, note that semicolons are optional.

-For Kotlin versions less than 1.3 `main` function must be defined with parameter:
+For Kotlin versions earlier than 1.3 the `main` function must be defined with a parameter:

 <div class="language-kotlin" theme="idea">